-When assembling a brick kiln, inmates William Miller and Frank Ewing added something special to the design.
+- When assembling a brick kiln, incarcerated workers William Miller and Frank Ewing added something special to the design.
 After the pair escaped, “an arch was found in a large brick kiln (where) it is supposed they (hid).
 They made the arch for this purpose when building the kiln.”

-“O. Thurman escaped from John Gray, guard, while cutting timber for ship building, across the bay, on the Reed Ranch.
-Three or four men were in search of him for two days, unsuccessfully. … Daniel Mills escaped from John Gray in the same place and manner.”
+- “O. Thurman escaped from John Gray, guard, while cutting timber for shipbuilding, across the bay, on the Reed Ranch.
+Three or four men were in search of him for two days, unsuccessfully.
+Also, Daniel Mills escaped from John Gray in the same place and manner.”

 Punishment was harsh in the 1850s